-- grew revenues by over 7% on a comparable basis; - constrained expense growth to only 1% on a comparable basis; - made substantial progress with our North American Business Process Redesign program, eliminating 275 positions and establishing centers of excellence for marketing, claims and the issuance of certificates of insurance: - invested in businesses in Norway, South Africa, Colombia and Chile; - repaid a further \$30 million of term loans under our senior credit facility.
-We are ahead of our repayment schedule, with the next mandatory payment due in 2004; - spent \$19 million on severance and reduced spending on external consultants to \$8 million.
-We expect to reduce this spending further in 2001; - recruited an additional 90 key managers and producers, including naming Joseph Plumeri, formerly of Citigroup, as Executive Chairman and Chief Executive Officer, which is reinvigorating our culture and approach to sales and marketing; - improved operating income by \$162 million.
-1999 included certain unusual or non-recurring charges and, adjusting for these, we delivered an improvement in Adjusted EBITDA of \$73 million on a comparable basis, and improved our Adjusted EBITDA margins from 15% in 1999 to 21% in 2000; and - delivered an improvement in net cash flows from operating activities of \$60 million from \$19 million in 1999 to \$79 million in 2000.
+- grew revenues by over 7% on a comparable basis; - constrained expense growth to only 1% on a comparable basis; - made substantial progress with our North American Business Process Redesign program, eliminating 275 positions and establishing centers of excellence for marketing, claims and the issuance of certificates of insurance; - invested in businesses in Norway, South Africa, Colombia and Chile; - repaid a further \$30 million of term loans under our senior credit facility.
+We are ahead of our repayment schedule, with the next mandatory payment due in 2004;

+- spent \$19 million on severance and reduced spending on external consultants to \$8 million.
+In the nine months ended September 30, 2001, we spent \$7 million on severance and \$0 million on external consultants; - recruited an additional 90 key managers and producers, including naming Joseph Plumeri, formerly of Citigroup, as Executive Chairman and Chief Executive Officer, which is reinvigorating our culture and approach to sales and marketing; - improved operating income by \$162 million.
+1999 included certain unusual or non-recurring charges and, adjusting for these, we delivered an improvement in Adjusted EBITDA of \$73 million on a comparable basis, and improved our Adjusted EBITDA margins from 15% in 1999 to 21% in 2000; and

+- delivered an improvement in net cash flows from operating activities of \$60 million from \$19 million in 1999 to \$79 million in 2000.

-Given the recent implementation of several of our improvement initiatives and the recent arrival of Mr. Plumeri as Chairman and Chief Executive, we believe that there are further benefits to come from our efforts in 1999 and 2000, including further improvement in revenue growth and margins.
+Given the recent implementation of several of our improvement initiatives and the arrival of Mr. Plumeri as Chairman and Chief Executive in October 2000, we believe that there are further benefits to come from our efforts in 1999 and 2000, including further improvement in revenue growth and margins.

 In February 2001, we acquired 100% of Bradstock G.I.S.
 Pty Limited in Australia which we merged with our existing Australian operation to provide greater scale and depth of management.
 The consideration for the acquisition was A\$8.4 million with A\$4.4 million paid in cash and the balance satisfied by the issue of preferred shares in our existing Australian operation.
 The preferred shares will be exchanged for shares of our common stock on the third anniversary of the acquisition, calculated using a series of specified formulae based on the initial offering price and the trading price of our common stock at the second and third anniversaries of the acquisition.
-Assuming that the formulae are based on a price of \$11.00 per share of common stock at each relevant date, we would issue approximately 190,000 new shares of our common stock in exchange for the preferred shares on the third anniversary of the acquisition.
+Using the initial public offering price of \$13.50 per share of common stock and assuming that the formulae for the second and third anniversaries of the acquisition is based on a price of \$23.39 per share of common stock (the last sale price of our common stock on the New York Stock Exchange on September 28, 2001), we would issue approximately 126,000 new shares of our common stock in exchange for the preferred shares on the third anniversary of the acquisition.